UMAprotocol/UMIPs/UMIPs/umip-157.md

 Note 3: wherever unspecified, sorting should be ascending by default, not descending.

-Note 4: all event data should be identically returned by at least two RPC providers to give confidence in the integrity of the data.
+Note 4: all event data should be identically returned by at least two independent, reputable RPC providers to give confidence in the integrity of the data.

 # Definitions